Doing the work.

 WINS THAT MATTER TO FAMILIES & WORKING-CLASS RESIDENTS

-Zach developed and funded the District Child Tax Credit (CTC), making DC the first city in the nation to provide a local child tax credit, that will provide $1,000 per child under 18 to working-class families.
-The CTC will put money back into the pockets of families and is projected to cut childhood poverty by about 25% in DC.
+Developed and funded the District Child Tax Credit (CTC), making DC the first city in the nation to provide a local child tax credit, that will provide $1,000 per child under 18 to working-class families.
+The CTC will put money back into the pockets of families and is projected to cut childhood poverty by about 25% in DC

-Zach fought to ensure the RFK redevelopment deal supports strong labor standards and creates union jobs for DC residents.
+Fought to ensure the RFK redevelopment deal supports strong labor standards and creates union jobs for DC residents.
 That means real career pathways, fair wages, and economic opportunity that stays in our community.
-This win would not have happened with out Zach’s leadership.
+This win would not have happened with out Zach’s leadership

 STRENGTHENING COMMUNITIES IN WARD 5